Call for Submissions

-Age, Culture, Humanities seeks to promote cross-disciplinary, critical investigations of the experiences of age, aging, and old age, as seen through the lens of the humanities and arts.
+Age, Culture, Humanities promotes cross-disciplinary, critical investigations of the experiences of age, aging, and old age, as seen through the lens of the humanities and arts.
 The goals are to consider age as a category of identity, advance understanding of the aging process and of age differences across the lifespan, interrogate cultural articulations of aging and old age, and generate innovative, engaging scholarly approaches to the study of age and aging in the humanities.
-All manuscripts undergo editorial screening; scholarly articles are selected for publication through a double-blind peer review process.
-The journal will be published annually, both in print and online.
+The journal is affiliated with the North American Network in Aging Studies (NANAS) and the European Network in Aging Studies (ENAS).
+Submissions are considered on a rolling basis throughout the year.
+All manuscripts undergo editorial screening, and scholarly articles are selected for publication in print and open-access digital editions.

 The journal invites submissions in the following areas:

-· Reviews of recent creative publications, performances, and exhibitions relevant to age, aging, or old age.
+- Reviews of recent fiction, creative non-fiction, poetry, drama, film, performances, and art exhibitions relevant to age, aging, or old age.

-· Proposals for themed clusters in future issues.
+- Proposals for themed clusters in future issues are also welcome.

 Cultural Narratives, Processes and Strategies in Representations of Age and Aging